stfu23489/AutoCookie/README.md

 ## Auto Cookie

-**Auto Cookie** is an addon for Cookie Clicker that adds automation to certain aspects of the game.
-I created it as part of my run through with Cookie Clicker.
-I wanted to unlock all achievements quickly and I was okay with a very specific kind of cheating: If I could program it myself and I only cheated in ways that (inhumanly) sped up gameplay, I could do it.
+**Auto Cookie** is an addon for [Cookie Clicker](https://orteil.dashnet.org/cookieclicker/) that adds automation to certain aspects of the game.
+I created it as part of my own playthrough of Cookie Clicker.
+I wanted to unlock (almost) all achievements quickly and I was okay with a very specific kind of cheating: If I could program it myself and I only cheated in ways that sped up gameplay (to potentially inhuman levels), I could do it.
 So autoclickers, buyers, and sellers were fine, but just cheating the achievements in wasn't.
-This also means I'm saving my save files for posterity, about once per day played.

 ## Features